flutter/flutter-github-scripts.dart/README.md

 Returns a summary of the pull request in Markdown format.

-## bin/open_prs.dart
+## bin/prs.dart
-Usage: `pub run bin/open_prs.dart`
+Usage: `pub run bin/prs.dart`

-Returns a summary of the open pull requests in Markdown format.
+By default, returns a summary of the open pull requests in Markdown format.
+When passed --closed and two dates in ISO 8601 format, shows the range of PRs closed between those two dates inclusive.